Food for the body is not enough. There must be food for the soul.

 So, I’ve brought you here for my top list of eats in Kuala Lumpur, but I have a confession to make.

 If you’re after classic Malaysian restaurants, then you won’t find them on this list!
 [Soz guys!]
 This post if for all those ‘other’ great KL eateries that aren’t typically Malaysian, including some pretty special Modern Asian restaurants.

 Whilst on the whole I (drool) *love* the flavour of Malaysian fare, I only eat it a couple of times a week.
 There’s not a tonne of local restaurants in my neighbourhood and I enjoy indulging in a range of cuisines.
-Sometimes I also find that Malaysian food can be a bit too oily (there’s a reason why Malaysia’s the fattest nation in Southeast Asia), or generous with the dried anchovies (I’m still developing a palate for ikan bilis!)
+Sometimes I also find that Malaysian food can be a bit heavy and oily (there’s a reason why Malaysia is the fattest nation in Southeast Asia), or generous with the dried anchovies…I’m still developing a palate for ikan bilis!

-However there’s plenty of delicious local dishes you should try, and you shouldn’t leave KL until you do!
-So check back again soon for a list of recommendations.
+However there’s plenty of delicious local dishes you should try 👇🏼, and you shouldn’t leave KL until you do!

 If you are new in town and want to try some local food, then head to a busy kopitiam (a traditional coffee shop serving food).
 I really like Ali, Muthu & Ah Hock for a slightly upmarket kopitiam, located in Publika and Chinatown.

 Or you could check out a Nasi Kandar for Malaysian fare with Indian roots (serving rice, curry and side dishes), a banana leaf restaurant (South Indian cuisine popular in KL) or a designated food street like Jalan Alor in KL’s Bukit Bintang precinct for more Chinese influenced dishes (it’s a bit commercial but a good starting point).

 Otherwise, stick around for my two-years-in-the-making list of great eats, perfect for expats and first timers to KL.